k96payne/webapps_group_project/README.md

 The following are examples on how to use the REST api:

-+ All requests begin with /myStocks-2.0.3.RELEASE/myStocks/
+*NOTE: All requests begin with /myStocks-2.0.3.RELEASE/myStocks/

 - lookup user
 ```